DustinRobertHofer/pressureWashingRobot/README.md

 ## Acknowledgments

 - Webots robot simulator by Cyberbotics
-- OpenCV for image processing functionality
+- OpenCV for the path visualization
 - CustomTkinker for user interface construction
 - webSockets for wireless communication